ombori/grid-docs/apps/signage/adding-content.md

 ![](/assets/media-item.png ":size=500")

 From here you click the `Pick an asset` icon, this will open the media library.
-The media library will show all content you've uploaded in your organisation, but you can also upload new content from here.
+The media library will show all content you've uploaded to your organization, but you can also upload new content from here.

 ![](/assets/media-library.png ":size=500")

-Choose the item you want to add to your library, in this case we're going to select a static image.
+Choose the item you want to add to your library, in this case, we're going to select a static image.
 This will add an extra required field to the form to input the time you want this image displayed, in ms, or milliseconds (1 second is 1000ms).
 Once you've filled it out, the item is complete

 ![](/assets/filled-item.png ":size=500")